-This appendix shows the location of labels put on some parts and describes the coding information for serial number, property data, and manufacturing information.
+This appendix shows the location of labels put on some parts and describes the coding information for serial number and head property data.

 Reading Labels

 An individual machine has a "serial number label" for the machine itself and "property labels" for the head/carriage unit.
 An individual ink cartridge also has a "manufacturing information label."